dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-flight-control.md

 When automatically going home, the aircraft will rise to a minimum altitude, fly to the home location (home point) using GPS positioning, then land.

 The home point is automatically set as the location the aircraft first takes off from after power on.

-After that, the home point can be updated through APIs in the DJI Mobile SDK but is limited to being within 30m of initial take-off location, current aircraft's location, current mobile location, or current remote controller's location (for remote controllers with GPS capability).
+**Verify For OSDK** After that, the home point can be updated through APIs in the DJI Mobile SDK but is limited to being within 30m of initial take-off location, current aircraft's location, current mobile location, or current remote controller's location (for remote controllers with GPS capability).

 > **Note:** If the GPS signal is not sufficient during take-off to record a home location, the home point will be recorded when the GPS signal is strong enough.
 When taking off in poor satellite signal environments, developers should ensure the home point being set is within the user's expectations.

-#### Smart RTH
+#### Smart RTH **Verify for control precedence**

 Press the **Return Home** button on the remote controller to initiate Smart RTH.
 The aircraft will then automatically return to the last recorded Home Point.